jamesplease/redux-resource/docs/api-reference/get-status.md

 #### Tips

-- The third argument, `treatNullAsPending`, is useful for requests that are made when your components mount.
-The components will often render before the request begins, so the status of these requests will be `NULL`.
-Passing `treatNullAsPending` will consider these `NULL` states as `pending: true`.
+- The third argument, `treatIdleAsPending`, is useful for requests that are made when your components mount.
+The components will often render before the request begins, so the status of these requests will be `IDLE`.
+Passing `treatIdleAsPending` will consider these `IDLE` states as `pending: true`.

 - If you're using React, we recommend computing your `getStatus` values in `mapStateToProps`, and then passing them in as props into your component.
 That